kishorekrrish3/AI-Resume-Analyzer/README.md

 ---

-# 🔎 AI Resume Analyzer — Smart Resume Insights Powered by AI
+# 🔎 Resumind — Smart Resume Insights Powered by AI

 A lightweight, production-ready resume analysis platform built with **React + Vite** and **React Router**, powered by **Puter.js** for serverless backend logic, file storage, and AI inference.
 Upload your resume (PDF/TXT/DOCX) and get instant AI-driven insights on **ATS score**, **skills extraction**, **experience evaluation**, and **improvement suggestions**.